Aliases for COL13A1 Gene

 GeneCards Summary for COL13A1 Gene

 COL13A1 (Collagen Type XIII Alpha 1) is a Protein Coding gene.
-Diseases associated with COL13A1 include synaptic congenital myasthenic syndromes and congenital myasthenic syndrome.
+Diseases associated with COL13A1 include synaptic congenital myasthenic syndromes.
 Among its related pathways are Degradation of the extracellular matrix and ERK Signaling.
 GO annotations related to this gene include heparin binding.
 An important paralog of this gene is COL21A1.

 UniProtKB/Swiss-Prot for COL13A1 Gene